Source: Chapman Institute

 Why is this important?

-This diagram is critically important because it lays out an easily graspable perspective on the expected results for these types of programs.
+This document is critically important because it lays out an easily graspable perspective on the expected results for these types of programs.
 The hierarchical structure means that you don’t get the higher order results without attaining the lower order results first.
 The hierarchy communicates the “inconvenient truth” that wellness programs are not going to produce their full potential results without a significant commitment from employers to attain the lower level results.
 That commitment has to include a sound program design, dedicated and adequate resources, management priority, skilled staff, and a long-term commitment.
 They say one picture is worth a thousand words and this picture (graphic) is no different.
 This diagram can also be used to help explain why the current wellness program may be underperforming or not delivering the “desired goods.”

 Another reason this graphic is important is that it provides an all-too-rare focus on the importance of moving beyond short-term wellness behavior and actually helping people make long-term wellness behavior change.
 You don’t get the higher order programming results without helping employees and their family members make long-term behavior change.
 If senior managers don’t appreciate the need to “cross the chasm” and move employees into long-term behavior change they will usually be disappointed in their wellness program efforts.
 This frequently leads to inadequate funding, lackluster programs, and minimal program effectiveness.